Automatic adaptation of MCMC algorithms: Example algorithms

 \subsubsection{Block samplers and how to block}

-\citep{turek2016automated} suggested different ways to block the states efficiently: (a) based on correlation clustering, (b) based on model structure.
+\citet{turek2017automated} suggested different ways to block the states efficiently: (a) based on correlation clustering, (b) based on model structure.
 Here we use the first method.

 At each iteration, we use the generated samples to create the empirical posterior correlation matrix.
 To stabilize the estimation, all of the samples are used to compute a correlation matrix $\rho_{d\times d}$.
 This in turn is used to make a distance matrix $D_{d\times d}$ where $D_{i,j}=1-|\rho_{i,j}|$ for $i\neq j$ and $D_{i,i}=0$ for every $i$, $j$ in $1,\ldots,d$.
 To ensure minimum absolute pairwise correlation between clusters, we construct a hierarchical cluster tree from the distance matrix $D$ (\citet{everitt2011hierarchical} chapter 4).
 Given a selected height, we cluster the hierarchical tree into distinct groups of states.
 Different parts of the tree may have different optimal heights for forming blocks.
-Instead of using a global height to cut the tree, we only choose a block that contains the worst-mixing state from the cut and keep the other nodes intact.
-Adaptively, at each outer iteration, the algorithm will try to obtain a less correlated cluster for a chosen block sampler to improve on the efficiency.
+Instead of using a global height to cut the tree, we only choose a block that contains the worst-mixing state from the cut and keep the other samplers unchanged.
+At each outer iteration, if the algorithm is choosing a new block sampler as part of a new kernel, it will cut the tree at a lower correlation threshold, thus creating a cluster of nodes with lower posterior correlations.
 In our implementation, we use the R function $\texttt{hclust}$ to build the hierarchical clustering tree with ``complete linkage'' from the distance matrix $D$.
 By construction, the absolute correlation between states within each group is at least $1-h$ for $h$ in $[0,1]$.
 We then use the R function $\texttt{cutree}$ to choose a block that contains the worst-mixing state.
 This process is justified in the sense that the partitioning adapts according to the model structure through the posterior correlation.
 The details and validity of the block sampling in our general framework are provided in Appendix A.